 Situated a stone’s throw from the Algerian borders, it’s nestled in the sand dunes that make this a perfect place to explore the Sahara Desert.
 If you’re really lucky, you might even spot a few flamingoes too.

-The drive from Marrakech can be up to 10 hours, so make sure you have a driver/guide that’ll take you.
+The drive from Marrakech can be up to 10 hours, so make sure you book yourself on a responsible tour that’ll take you.
 You can usually partner this up with a night in the desert yurts, too.

 7.)
 Explore the capital, Rabat